justcallmelarry/sportsball/README.md

 ```
 _More instances of slack are supported, just add more dicts with webhook and channel_

 _Optionally, a players array can be added to slack_instance.
-Countries will then be substitutes for the country name followed by the name in brackets in the Slack message_
+Countries will then be substituted for the country name followed by the name in brackets in the Slack message_

 Requires: python 3.6